 If you are a social media manager how many times are you going to post in a week?
 Are you going to run promotions?
 If yes, who’s going to cover the cost?
-Getting all these details in your welcome packet prevents troublesome clients from overworking you for peanuts
+Getting all these details in your welcome packet prevents difficult clients from overworking you.

 It’s great if you can say a few words about how each one of these connects back to your client’s goals.
-You may call this an activity log o workflow.
-In my welcome packet, I list out each task and schedule a date for completion so that the client already knows when everything is supposed to go out and is kept in the know about how I am assisting them.
+You may call this an activity log or workflow.
+Based on the client’s demand, I list out each task and schedule a date for completion so that the client already knows when everything is supposed to go out and is kept in the know about how I am assisting them.

 For example, when I write blog posts for clients that also require search engine optimization and publishing, I send a scheduled date for completion of the task in my welcome packet.
 This helps me finish in advance and schedule the post to go out on the set date whether I remember or not.

 It’s also important to specify whether you’re working singly, working for an agency, or subcontracting certain parts of the work that you don’t specialize in.